Korkman/shell-pack/docs/installation.md

 ![nerdlevel 3](images/nerdlevel-3.png)

+Congratulations!
 Your prompt should look gorgeus now.

 ## Other installation methods